 Budgeted gross margin Approach used to Determining values Based on past performance and management's expectations for the future.
 Long term growth rate This is the weighted average growth rate used to extrapolate cash flows beyond the budget period.
 The rates are consistent with forecasts included in industry reports.
 Pre-tax discount rates Reflect specific risks relating to the relevant segments and the countries in which they operate.

-The estimated recoverable amount based on the value-in-use calculation was determined to be lower than the carrying amount and an impairment loss has been recognised.
-Following the impairment loss of \$1,297,190 recognised, the recoverable amount was equal to the carrying amount.
-Therefore, any adverse movement in the key assumption would lead to further impairment.
+The estimated recoverable amount based on the value-in-use calculation was determined to be lower than the carrying amount and as such, the Board decided that additional impairment loss of \$540,426 was recognised bringing the carrying value of the customer contract to Nil as at 30 June 2023 has been recognised.

-Note 19: Acquisition of subsidiary
+Note 18 Acquisition of subsidiary

 On 23 August 2021, the Group acquired a 100% interest in BlueSky Telecom Pty Ltd ("BlueSky Telecom").
 BlueSky Telecom is engaged in the provision of state of the art Satellite Services, Networking, Voice, Data and Managed solutions, offering tailored products for the SME metro-based market and remote mining operations and was acquired with the objective of increasing the range of products and services the Group can provide and add to the Group's contracted recurring revenue streams.
 There are significant synergies expected from combining the operations of BlueSky Telecom within the Group.
 Consideration of \$2,000,000 was transferred in cash.

-A. The fair value of assets acquired and liabilities assumed as a result of the acquisition are as follows:
+a.
+The fair value of assets acquired and liabilities assumed as a result of the acquisition are as follows: